Skip to main content

 View Restrictions

-Many people buy homes primarily for the view, whether it's a stark urban skyline, a tree-studded valley, or a secluded coastal bluff.
-And quite often, similar houses in the same neighborhood will have drastically different values based solely on their respective views.
+Many people buy homes primarily for the view.
+Home buyers may want a stark urban skyline, a tree-studded valley, or a secluded coastal bluff.
+Quite often, similar houses in the same neighborhood will have drastically different values.
+Prospective buyers may pay different sales prices based solely on the homes' respective views.
 So it's important to understand what a homeowner can and cannot do to preserve the integrity of their view.

-Covenants addressing views are often found in both CC&Rs and (less commonly) local zoning laws.
-Homeowners pay top dollar for property "with a view," and the privilege of gazing at an appealing scene from the comfort and privacy of one's own home is a highly prized commodity.
-This, in turn, manifests in enhanced dollar value of the real estate.
+When it comes to real estate transactions, homeowners pay top dollar for properties with a view.
+A listing broker or realtor will frequently advertise this on social media and open houses.
+They'll do walk-throughs highlighting the privilege of gazing at an appealing scene from the comfort and privacy of one's own single-family home.
+Potential buyers in the real estate industry will consider views to be a highly prized commodity.
+This, in turn, manifests in the enhanced dollar value of the real estate.

-Such a right must therefore be granted in writing by a special law or CC&Rs.
-Generally speaking, the view that becomes protected by a CC&Rs is the view that existed at the time that the property was purchased (taking into account any pending impairments to view in existence at that time, such as the construction of additional homes in the area).
+Viewing rights must therefore be granted in writing by a special law or CC&Rs.
+In general, the view that becomes protected by CC&Rs is the view that existed at the time that the property was purchased.
+This is taking into account any pending impairments to view in existence at that time, such as the construction of additional homes in the area.

 There are three common view obstructions that become the subject of CC&Rs:

-Since each of these is normally associated with a homeowner's right to use and enjoy his property, CC&Rs seldom prohibit these improvements, but rather try to restrict them.
+As each of these is associated with a homeowner's right to use and enjoy their property, CC&Rs seldom prohibit these improvements but try to restrict them instead.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help